HomeBio

 Favorite greeting: `Yo!'

-Favorite Song: "The next one I am going to write"
+Favorite Song: "The next one I am about to write"

 Favorite Dog: Buddy